adiluexe/100-days-of-code/log.md

 ### Day 2: August 6, 2024 (Tuesday)

-Hey it's Day 2 and I'm 20% through with the Foundations Course, I'm almost finished with the Preqrequisites section, I spent almost 4 hours today with The Odin Proect, about 1 hour of that was trying to setup WSL2 in my device.
+Hey it's Day 2 and I'm 20% through with the Foundations Course, I'm almost finished with the Prerequisites section, I spent almost 4 hours today with The Odin Project, about 1 hour of that was trying to setup WSL2 in my device.
 I had installed it previously, but I thought It wasn't working so I reinstalled it again, and that's where I encountered some problems and spent extra time on, but it's all hopefully over.

 I mostly learned about computers today, and some background on the web and basically things related to it.
-I'm nearly done with the Command Line Basics, but I think It's better if I finish it tommorow.
+I'm nearly done with the Command Line Basics, but I think It's better if I finish it tomorrow.
 It's currently 8pm while I'm writing this and I'm gonna call it day, need to rest even if I think I could still do more.
 You deserve it, keep up the good work.

 ### Day 1: August 5, 2024 (Monday)